Improbable-AI/monkey-job-runner/README.md

 ```
 These are blanket permissions that will be made more specific in the future.
 For now they are all needed.

 After creating the programmatic IAM user, attach these permissions and then download the `.csv` key for the IAM user.
 The `.csv` key should have the AWS `Access key ID` and `Secret access key`, which monkey will use to dispatch runs.
+Get the `.csv` file by following the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-creds).

 ##### AWS Setup

 At this point you should have an AWS IAM account with programmatic access and a `.csv` key for the IAM user.

 To start setup, run `python3 setup_core.py` and choose Provider Type to be `aws`.
 Then it should ask you for the `AWS Account File` which is the `.csv` that contains your AWS information.

 AWS requires `s3fs` to be installed on your local system.
 On linux install with